Five years after Trayvon Martin's death, a movement lives on

 Slager's attorney, Andy Savage, had argued that the media created a "false narrative" of a white officer in Charleston who stopped a black motorist for a broken brake light and shot him as he ran away.
 The video, the attorney, contended, didn't tell the whole story.

-on the fourth day of deliberations after a jury failed to reach a verdict.
+In December, a judge declared a mistrial on the fourth day of deliberations after a jury failed to reach a verdict.

 Slager's re-trial on the murder charge is set for August.